ndouglas-cloudsmith/AI-agents-platform-engineering/README.md

 - Supply chain attacks (postinstall hooks, remote script execution)

 When building a platform, you are likely not going to scan individual skills.
 Instead, you'll scan an entire directory. <br/>
-Likewise, you'll probably want the output in json format, as we will discuss further in the supply chain security section.
+Likewise, you'll probably want the output in ```json``` format, as we will discuss further in the supply chain security section.

 ```
-caterpillar ask max-severity-workflow.md --json
+caterpillar scan ./Platform_Engineering/ --json
 ```

 ## Part 3: Secure your IDPs against Supply chain attacks